 In addition, Time Magazine recently named the City of Santa Clara the 10th Safest City in the U.S. with population of at least 100,000.

-Play in the Plaza
+Performance in the Plaza

 Performance program for bands, choirs, and dance groups is available on any Park operating day.
 It is a great opportunity for your group to have a built-in audience in a great location.
-New: Marching Band route!

 15,000 square foot venue provides a safe, classy and fun atmosphere for a school dance or formal.